YOmnAA98/MARKETY-website/README.md

 # MARKETY-website
-"MARKETY" is an E-commerce website for you to buy your needs, and for supermarkets to sell their products.
+"MARKETY" is an e-commerce website for you to buy your needs, and for supermarkets to sell their products.

 Technologies Used: HTML, CSS, JS.